On the instability and degeneracy of deep learning models: Statistical Consequences of Instability

-Due to their induced sensitivity in probability structure, S-instability in FOES models may often translate to numerical complications, and in fact obstructions, in both simulation and statistical inference based on likelihoods.
-We describe these aspects in Sections \ref{mcmc}-\ref{bayes} with regard to data simulation, maximum likelihood estimation and Bayes inference, respectively.
+Due to \ak{sensitivity in the probability structure of an unstable FOES model, S-instability} may often translate to numerical complications, and in fact obstructions, in both simulation and statistical inference based on likelihoods.
+We describe these aspects in Sections \ref{ml}-\ref{bayes} with regard to data simulation, maximum likelihood estimation and Bayes inference.